zhuangchong/fluss/website/docs/quickstart/flink.md

 ```

 The Docker Compose environment consists of the following containers:
-- Fluss Cluster: a Fluss CoordinatorServer, a Fluss TabletServer and a ZooKeeper server.
+- **Fluss Cluster:** a Fluss `CoordinatorServer`, a Fluss `TabletServer` and a `ZooKeeper` server.
-- Flink Cluster: a Flink JobManager and a Flink TaskManager container to execute queries.
+- **Flink Cluster**: a Flink `JobManager` and a Flink `TaskManager` container to execute queries.

-The image `fluss/quickstart-flink` is from [flink:1.20.0-java17](https://hub.docker.com/layers/library/flink/1.20-java17/images/sha256-381ed7399c95b6b03a7b5ee8baca91fd84e24def9965ce9d436fb22773d66717), but
+**Note:** The `fluss/quickstart-flink` image is based on [flink:1.20.0-java17](https://hub.docker.com/layers/library/flink/1.20-java17/images/sha256-381ed7399c95b6b03a7b5ee8baca91fd84e24def9965ce9d436fb22773d66717) and
-has packaged the [fluss-connector-flink](engine-flink/getting-started.md), [flink-connector-faker](https://flink-packages.org/packages/flink-faker) to simplify this guide.
+includes the [fluss-connector-flink](engine-flink/getting-started.md) and [flink-connector-faker](https://flink-packages.org/packages/flink-faker) to simplify this guide.

 3. To start all containers, run the following command in the directory that contains the `docker-compose.yml` file:
 ```shell
 docker-compose up -d
 ```
 This command automatically starts all the containers defined in the Docker Compose configuration in a detached mode.
 Run `docker ps` to check whether these containers are running properly.

 You can also visit http://localhost:8081/ to see if Flink is running normally.

 :::note
 - If you want to run with your own Flink environment, remember to download the [fluss-connector-flink](engine-flink/getting-started.md), [flink-connector-faker](https://github.com/knaufk/flink-faker/releases) connector jars and then put them to `FLINK_HOME/lib/`.